 There are a lot of ways to waste money on kitchen products, but there are a lot of ways to save, too.
 If you stick to the basics and invest wisely in them, you'll be building a good collection of tools that should last for many years or even decades.
 Then there are the non-essentials or semi-essentials, which you have to think through more carefully.
 Be sure you'll really use a product before you buy it.

-Then there are things like nonstick cookware and unitaskers that really don't improve your life at all.
-And you don't have to get every new fad product just because everyone else is.
-Try to avoid these products unless you really know you'll use it.
+Then there are things like nonstick cookware and unitaskers that don't really improve your life at all.
+And you don't have to get every new fad product just because everyone else has it.
+Try to avoid these products unless you really know you'll use them.

 Thanks for reading!